 3. Sell trick or treat bags.
 Reusable grocery bags make great trick or treat bags.
 Coordinate with local business owners and plan to have the bags in stores a few weeks before Halloween.
 Parents will pick them up as impulse items if you place them near the registers.

 4. Sell other types of reusable bags.
 Most people think of reusable bags as grocery or market bags, but there are plenty of other types.
-Reusable drawstring bags, insulated lunch bags, and even wine totes can make great fundraisers too.
+Reusable drawstring bags, insulated cold/hot bags, and even wine bags can make great fundraisers too.

 5. Sell reusable bags at concession stands.
 People come to athletic events prepared to spend money on snacks during halftime.
 By setting up a display at the concession stand, you’ll have a chance to get them to add your bag on to their snack orders as an impulse purchase.
 If you can’t offer the bags through the concession stand, try to set up in a location where people will have to pass by you to get to the concessions.